-- In the Microsoft Office folder, if there is a root folder, open that folder.
+- If there is a root folder in the Microsoft Office folder, open that folder.
 Then open the OfficeXX folder, where XX is the version of Office (e.g., Office16 for Microsoft Office 2016).
 If there is no root folder, look for and open a folder with "Office" in the name.

 - Look for a file named POWERPNT.EXE and double-click that file to start Microsoft PowerPoint.

-The picture below is an example of what Microsoft PowerPoint looks like with a description on each major area in red.
+The picture below is an example of how Microsoft PowerPoint appears, with a red description in each major area.

 While the look and feel of PowerPoint has changed over the years, the functionality has remained mostly the same.

 Microsoft PowerPoint files have the file extension .ppt or .pptx.